djmurphy420/ggplot2-transition-guide/README.md

 To get a color copy of the transition guide, create a subdirectory under the one where the .Rnw resides; let's call it col. For B/W, create another directory named bw.

 Start up R and setwd() to the directory containing the .Rnw file.
-Then:

-* For color:
+Then for color:

 ```r
 setwd('./col')
 bw_version <- FALSE